 Patch Iron On Instructions

-- Set Your Iron Temperature–Find the right setting on your iron for the type of clothing you’re using (350 degrees is recommended).
+- Set Your Iron Temperature–Find the right setting on your iron for your type of fabric (350 degrees is recommended).
 Preheat your iron to the right temperature setting (WITHOUT STEAM) and select a hard, flat pressing surface (not a padded ironing board).

 - Iron The Area–Preheat the spot where you will put your new patch by pressing down for 20 seconds.
-This will help warm up the area making it more conducive to melting the patch onto the fabric.
+This will help warm the area, making it more conducive to melting the patch onto the fabric.

-- Position patch on the fabric –Place the patch over the heated area and if your fabric is heat-sensitive, has beads or sequins cover your patch design with a thin pressing cloth or a baking parchment paper.
-Make sure you’re using a dry flat surface with plenty of room.
+- Position Patch on The Fabric–Place the patch over the heated area, and if your fabric is heat sensitive and has beads or sequins, cover your patch design with a thin pressing cloth or plain colored fabric.

-- Iron The Patch– Now iron your patch, taking care not to move your patch at all.
-Press straight down holding for 30-40 seconds with constant pressure (NO BACK AND FORTH), use a slow, circular motion.
+- Iron The Patch–Iron your patch.
+Press straight down for 30-40 seconds with constant pressure (NO BACK AND FORTH movement).
+Use a slow, circular motion.
 Then turn the garment inside out and repeat.

 - If you have difficulty with adherence, you can increase heat, length of the press, and pressure.

 - Check The Patch–Take off the cover and inspect the patch on the fabric.
 The fabric should stick to the material without turning up any ends.
 If not, put back the cover and repeat the process for another 30 seconds; don’t use a circular motion.